iron-fish/website/docs/onboarding/new_account.md

 ## Next steps

 You can read about the different accounts commands on [this section](accounts.md).
-Now that you created an account, you can use it to get coins or start mining.
+Now that you have created an account, you can use it to get coins or start mining.